Naruto-Sasuke/DailyPaperReading/notes/overall.md

 So the depthwise separable convolution is first using 1x1x(high dimension number) conv to get high dimension and then do regular conv operations each channel(each channel a separable conv kernel, 3x3x1, for example.)
 Finally, concat the outputs of each conv kernel.
 Overall, **it does regular conv operations in each channel**

+## Create Anime Characters with A.I.!
+Results are astonishing, yet method is nothing special.
+It just adopts a type of existing variant of GAN, and using a clean dataset.